conor722/rust-ray-tracer/README.md

 ## Misc

-After parallelising the main loop, the image in this readme renders in about 2 seconds in release mode on an 8 core AMD CPU.
+After parallelising the main loop, the image in this readme renders in about 6 seconds in release mode on an 8 core AMD CPU.

-I'm planning to implement more of the .obj file spec including materials in linked .mtl files, and to implement the associated material/lighting effects.
+High poly counts are handled by putting all the triangles into tree structure called an 'octree', the ray is recursively intersected with the sub-trees of the octree to find which triangles to test for intersection, this dramatically decreases rendering speed.

+Enough of the .obj and .mtl spec is implemented to generate an interesting image, most triangulated .obj and .mtl file combinations should work, just some attributes won't have any visible effect.
+Models using quads will crash as quads aren't handled by the raytracer.

 ## Credit